JaapSuter/jaapsuter.github.com/_posts/2005-10-2-tools-and-libraries.markdown

 ---
-layout: post
+layout: default
-title: "Tools and Libraries"
+title: "Tools &amp; Libraries"
 tags: [Technical]
 ---

 This article presents some non-technical thoughts that affect the process and structure of a tools and libraries group.

-### Being a Benchmark
+## Being a Benchmark

 A building is only as strong as the foundation it is built on and the tools it is built with.
 This age old saying may apply to software engineering more than to building construction itself.
 Game teams are in construction, but they are using the foundations and tools we supply.
 Tools and library people have the responsibility to offer the best possible technology to enable other teams to work effectively.
 This may sound obvious, but this idea should be taken to the next step.
 Not only should our technology be the best, its quality should act as a benchmark that other developers strive for.
 Libraries are generally better designed and implemented than most game specific code.
 As such, tools and libraries has ability to increase familiarity with modern patterns and idioms across the company.